| space |

 - #40 [sample spread], Islamic Peasants and the State, by Ken Young (1994)

 - #39 [sample spreads], International Commercial Rivalry in Southeast Asia in the Interwar Period, Shinya Sugiyama and Milagros C. Guerrero, eds.
-(1994
+(1994)

-newsletter or magazine design and production
+▲ newsletter or magazine design and production

-web site design and construction
+▲ website design and construction

-- TRI, the Tropical Resources Institute, at the Yale School of Forestry & Environmental Studies [opens in new window] — redesign and reconstruction of the TRI web site that included reorganizing material, updating links, and reworking the look and the graphics without altering the TRI themes and colors.
-The site is mangaged by TRi staff; from time to time MetaGlyfix assists with ”cleaning up” the sight.
+TRI, the Tropical Resources Institute, at the Yale School of Forestry & Environmental Studies — redesign and reconstruction of the TRI website that included reorganizing material, updating links, and reworking the look and the graphics without altering the TRI themes and colors.
+The site was to be managed by TRi staff. - Now offline: The Chicken — sitelet for an international conference at Yale University, May 2002

-- Las Cruces High School Band Reunion — a tribute to Gregg Randall [opens in new window]
+- Las Cruces High School Band Reunion — a tribute to Gregg Randall [opens in new window], 1998

-technical illustrations (some samples)
+▲ technical illustrations (some samples)

 - illustrations for books and journals in the social sciences, such as this simple example or this more artistic chart, both from published books